 We were named in a civil lawsuit filed in the Circuit Court of Milwaukee, Wisconsin (the "Wisconsin State Court") on September 29, 2008.
-The lawsuit was filed against our company, the Parent, as well as Royal Bank of Canada Europe Ltd. ("RBC"), and certain other RBC entities (collectively the "RBC entities") by the school districts and the individual trustees for other post-employment benefit ("OPEB") trusts established by those school districts (collectively the "Plaintiffs").
+The lawsuit was filed against our company, The Parent, as well as Royal Bank of Canada Europe Ltd. and certain of its affiliates ("RBC") by the school districts and the individual trustees for other post-employment benefit ("OPEB") trusts established by those school districts (collectively the "Plaintiffs").
 This lawsuit relates to the same transactions that are the subject of the SEC action noted above.
-As we previously disclosed, we entered into a settlement of the Plaintiffs' lawsuit against our company and the Parent in March, 2012.
-The settlement provides the potential for the Plaintiffs to obtain significant additional damages from the RBC entities.
-The school districts are continuing their lawsuit against RBC, and we are pursuing claims against the RBC entities to recover payments we have made to the school districts and for amounts owed to the OPEB trusts.
-Subsequent to the settlement, RBC asserted claims against the school districts, our company and the Parent for fraud, negligent misrepresentation, strict liability misrepresentation and information negligently provided for the guidance of others based upon our role in connection with the school districts' purchase of the CDOs.
-RBC has also asserted claims against our company and the Parent for civil conspiracy and conspiracy to injure its business based upon the settlement with the school districts and pursuit of claims against the RBC entities.
+We entered into a settlement of the Plaintiffs' lawsuit against our company and The Parent in March 2012.
+The school districts are continuing their lawsuit against RBC, and we are pursuing claims against RBC to recover payments we have made to the school districts and for amounts owed to the OPEB trusts.
+Subsequent to the settlement, RBC asserted claims against the school districts, our company and The Parent for fraud, negligent misrepresentation, strict liability misrepresentation and information negligently provided for the guidance of others based upon our role in connection with the school districts' purchase of the CDOs.
+RBC has also asserted claims against Stifel for civil conspiracy and conspiracy to injure its business based upon the settlement by Stifel with the school districts and pursuit of claims against RBC.
 We have filed our Answer, denying RBC's claims, and discovery continues in the case.
 We believe we have meritorious legal and factual defenses to the claims asserted by RBC and we intend to vigorously defend those claims.